Mikhil11/MATLAB-support-cookiecutter-project-templates/{{ cookiecutter.project_slug }}/CONTRIBUTING.md

 Write Documentation
 -------------------

-{{ cookiecutter.project_slug }} could always use more documentation, whether as part of the official {{ cookiecutter.project_slug }} docs, in docstrings, or even on the web in blog posts, articles, and such.
+{{ cookiecutter.rootFolderName }} could always use more documentation, whether as part of the official {{ cookiecutter.rootFolderName }} docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ---------------

-The best way to send feedback is to file an issue at https://github.com/{{ cookiecutter.githubUserName }}/{{ cookiecutter.project_slug }}/issues.
+The best way to send feedback is to file an issue at https://github.com/{{ cookiecutter.githubUserName }}/{{ cookiecutter.rootFolderName }}/issues.

 If you are proposing a feature: